mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 When beneficial centralization is present, Internet protocols often attempt to mitigate the associated risks using measures such as federation (see {{federation}}) or multi-stakeholder governance (see {{multi}}).
 Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, reusing the Domain Name System is usually preferable to establishing a new system.

 Ultimately, deciding what is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
-Such judgments should be made in light of established architectural principles and how benefits accrue to end users.

 ## How Centralization Occurs {#kinds}